-The mission of BC & Alberta Guide Dogs is to meet the growing demand for professionally trained Guide Dogs and Autism Service Dogs for citizens of British Columbia and Alberta, and PTSD Service Dogs for citizens of British Columbia.
+The mission of BC & Alberta Guide Dogs is to meet the growing demand for professionally trained Guide Dogs, Autism Service Dogs, and OSI-PTSD Service Dogs for citizens of British Columbia and Alberta.
 At all times we meet or exceed international standards as established by the International Guide Dog Federation and Assistance Dogs International.

 The organization was founded in 1996 and began professionally training Guide Dogs for blind and visually-impaired British Columbians.
 In the years following, we have expanded so we can serve unmet needs.

-Our Board of Directors, staff, and volunteers are dedicated to improving the availability of Guide Dogs, Autism Support Dogs, and PTSD Service Dogs; including breeding, raising/training more dogs, and continuing to give care to dogs that are currently with human partners.
+Our Board of Directors, staff, and volunteers are dedicated to improving the availability of Guide Dogs, Autism Service Dogs, and OSI-PTSD Service Dogs; including breeding, raising/training more dogs, and continuing to give care to dogs that are currently with human partners.

 - June 28, 1996: British Columbia Guide Dog Services was incorporated as a registered charity, becoming British Columbia’s first guide dog school, and was registered in British Columbia as an extra-provincial society under the Society Act on August 8, 1996.

 - 2001: B.C.
 Guide Dog Services became a member of the International Guide Dog Federation, an international accrediting body.

 - 2002: B.C.
 Guide Dog Services registered the title Alberta Guide Dog Services to provide its services to citizens of Alberta.